Mary Mead

 Mary Elisabeth Hansen Mead (June 21, 1935 – June 21, 1996) was an American rancher, businesswoman, and a Republican politician in the U.S. state of Wyoming.
 She was the daughter of Governor and U.S. Senator Clifford Hansen and the mother of former Governor Matt Mead.

-In 1990, Mead was the unsuccessful GOP nominee for governor, having been defeated by the incumbent Democrat Mike Sullivan of Douglas in Converse County in southeastern Wyoming.
-In the general election, Sullivan prevailed with 104,638 votes (65.4 percent) to Mead's 55,471 ballots (34.6 percent).
+In 1990, Mead was the Republican nominee for governor, defeated in the general election by the incumbent Democrat Mike Sullivan of Douglas in Converse County in southeastern Wyoming.
+Sullivan prevailed with 104,638 votes (65.4 percent) to Mead's 55,471 ballots (34.6 percent).
 Mead polled only 4,311 more votes against Sullivan than she had received in her closed primary in August.

 Biography

-Mead was born in Jackson, Wyoming to Clifford Peter Hansen (1912–2009), a native of Lincoln County, and the former Martha Close (1914–2011), who was reared in Sheridan.
-Her brother, Peter Arthur Hansen (born 1936), resides in Cheyenne, Wyoming.
+Mary Mead was born in Jackson, Wyoming to Clifford Hansen (1912–2009) and Martha Close (1914–2011).
+She grew up on her family's ranch in Jackson Hole.
+She graduated from the University of Wyoming with a bachelor of arts in history and a minor in mathematics in 1957.
+She was a teacher in Pinedale from 1957 to 1958.

-In 1957, she received her Bachelor of Arts degree in history from the University of Wyoming in Laramie.
 She married Peter Bradford Mead (born 1933), who coincidentally partly bears the same name as her father, brother, and grandfather.
 For more than twenty years, she and Peter managed the family cattle ranch, originally homesteaded by her grandparents, Peter Christofferson Hansen and the former Sylvia Irene Wood.
-The Meads reared three children.
+The Meads had three children.
 After their divorce, she ran the ranch with her parents and then with her older son, Bradford Scott Mead, and his wife, Katherine L. "Kate" Mead.
 In 1995, she married Dick Steinhour.

 Mead was a president of the Wyoming Business Alliance and a member of the University of Wyoming Alumni Board, the Wyoming Centennial Commission, and the National Public Lands Advisory Council.
 She was active in both the Wyoming Stock Growers Association and the Wyoming Tax Payers Association.
 In Jackson, she sat on the boards of St. John's Hospital and the Jackson State Bank.

 She lived on the Mead Ranch, officially the "Lower Bar BC", which prior to its sale – for more than $100 million – was one of the largest pastoral private holdings in Teton County.
 The Hansens and Meads were particularly known for conservation and stewardship activities on their properties.

 By December 2001, the Lower Bar BC had become no longer economically productive and surrendered its 2000 acre lease in Grand Teton Park.